0

 (26/34)

 Chess enthusiasts have no way to monetize their skills except by becoming professionals.
-Talent remains unrewarded, despite practice.
+Talent goes unrewarded despite practice.

 Vast majority surveyed didn't make any money from the hobby